kenjward/kenjward.github.io/cv.md

 <a target="_new" href="/cv/ken-ward-state-before-self.pdf">“State Before Self: A Study of Silver and Sectionalism in the Cripple Creek Mining District Press, 1896-1904.”</a> Paper presented at the 33rd annual conference of the American Journalism Historians Association, St. Paul, MN, 2014.

-<a target="_new" href="/cv/ken-ward-crafty-ads-1.pdf">“Crafty Ads: Corporate Branding and Product Nesting in the Arts and Crafts Magazine The Craftsman.”</a> Paper presented at the 32nd annual conference of the American Journalism Historians Association, New Orleans, LA, 2013.
+<a target="_new" href="/cv/ken-ward-crafty-ads-conference.pdf">“Crafty Ads: Corporate Branding and Product Nesting in the Arts and Crafts Magazine The Craftsman.”</a> Paper presented at the 32nd annual conference of the American Journalism Historians Association, New Orleans, LA, 2013.

 <a target="_new" href="/cv/ken-ward-digital-dependency.pdf">“Digital Dependency: Information-Seeking Habits of Milennials in Distress.”</a> Paper presented at the 34th annual conference of the Southwest/Texas Popular Culture and American Culture Association, Albuquerque, NM, 2013.
 <br><br>

 ### Classes taught

-Teaching Assistant, E.W.
+Scripps Howard Teaching Fellow, E.W.
 Scripps School of Journalism, Ohio University, 2015-2017

 * **<a target="_blank" href="http://www.ohiousocial.me">Strategic Social Media (JOUR 4530)</a>:** This course enhances students’ understanding of social media, identifying the strengths and weaknesses of various platforms and they ways they can be used in media and marketing settings.
 Using a campaign-oriented approach, students apply skills learned in classroom lectures and discussions in real-world social media projects for clients outside the university.